EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

     2,9,-49.1,22.902

 .. note:: Please specify latitudes in the range of -90 deg to +90 deg and longitudes in the range of -180 deg to +180 deg.
 Do *NOT*
-          specify the longitudes inr ange of 0 deg to 360 deg.
+          specify the longitudes in range of 0 deg to 360 deg.

 .. _settings_json_object: